DEIB-GECO/GSEACompass/README.md

 ## Frameworks

-This tool is super-powered by:
+This tool is powered by:

 - *GSEApy* on the python backend to run genomic analyses and graphical elaborations
 - *Electron.js* on the desktop frontend
 - *Datatables.js* as a view engine for post-analysis tables

-## Run instructions
+## Install instructions

-### For users
+### Binaries

-Simpyl download the latest stable version of GSEAWrap from the [releases page](https://github.com/DEIB-GECO/GSEAWrap/releases) and install it according to your OS.
+Download the latest stable version of GSEAWrap from the [releases page](https://github.com/DEIB-GECO/GSEAWrap/releases) and install it according to your OS.
 No dependency must be fulfilled or library installed.

-### For developers
+### Build from source

 Make sure, before running GSEAWrap in a development enviroment, to fulfill these run-time dependencies.